Biltmore Estate

 Biltmore Estate rises from the Blue Ridge Mountains outside Asheville, a 250-room French Renaissance château that remains the largest privately owned house in the United States.
 George Vanderbilt II, heir to the massive Vanderbilt fortune, built this monument to Gilded Age excess after visiting Asheville in 1888.
 Construction began in 1889, and six years later, on Christmas Eve 1895, Vanderbilt finally welcomed his first guests.
 But the master of Biltmore would die at just 51 from complications of an emergency appendectomy, leaving behind a house that some say he has never truly left.

 The swimming pool at Biltmore is one of the most unsettling spaces in the mansion.
-State-of-the-art for its time, the 70,000-gallon pool featured heated water and underwater lighting, surrounded by white brick walls, ceiling, and floor that create an atmosphere of profound unease.
+State-of-the-art for its time, the 70,000-gallon pool featured heated water and underwater lighting, surrounded by white brick walls, ceiling, and floor that create a feeling of profound unease.
 Despite the elegant wood trappings, something about this room fills visitors with dread.
-Soaring numbers of firsthand accounts describe overwhelming feelings of terror, nausea, and anxiety—sensations some attribute to someone who may have drowned during one of the Vanderbilts' famous parties.
+Soaring numbers of firsthand accounts describe overwhelming feelings of terror, nausea, and anxiety -- sensations some attribute to someone who may have drowned during one of the Vanderbilts' famous parties.
 A woman in black has been seen near the pool, though Biltmore officials deny any drowning ever occurred.
 The rumors persist.

-The main staircase serves as another focal point for supernatural activity.
-Visitors experience sudden temperature drops and glimpse shadowy figures ascending and descending the steps.
-Footsteps echo through the stairwell when no one is present, accompanied by inexplicable aromas drifting through the area.
+The main staircase serves as another focal point for strange activity.
+Visitors experience the temperature dropping sharply and glimpse shadowy figures ascending and descending the steps.
+Footsteps echo through the stairwell when no one is present, accompanied by odd aromas drifting through the area.

 Perhaps strangest of all are the phantom parties.
-Staff members working late at night report distinct sounds of social gatherings emanating from vacant rooms—clinking glasses, orchestral music, animated conversations.
+Staff members working late at night report distinct sounds of social gatherings coming from vacant rooms -- clinking glasses, orchestral music, animated conversations.
 These phantom celebrations seem to mirror the grand soirées the Vanderbilts hosted during Biltmore's golden era, as if the past refuses to release its hold on these magnificent halls.

-A woman in pink has been seen wandering the corridors, allegedly the ghost of a woman connected to George Vanderbilt who died in 1898 at a hospital near the estate.
-And in the gardens, visitors have reported an apparition that defies explanation: a headless orange cat wandering the grounds.
+A woman in pink has been seen wandering the corridors, thought to be the ghost of a woman connected to George Vanderbilt who died in 1898 at a hospital near the estate.
+And in the gardens, visitors have reported a sight that defies explanation: a headless orange cat wandering the grounds.
 No records indicate the Vanderbilts ever owned such a cat, and no one knows how this spectral feline lost its head.

 Biltmore Estate welcomes visitors year-round, offering tours of the house, gardens, and winery.
 But those who linger as storm clouds gather may catch a glimpse of the master of the house, still reading in his beloved library over a century after his death.